On the regularization of Wasserstein GANs: Experiments

-In order to estimate how the actual Earth-Mover distance between the real and generated distribution evolves during training, we compute the cost of minimum assignment based on Euclidean distance between sets of samples from the real and generated distributions, using the Kuhn-Munkres algorithm~\citep{Kuhn1955}.
-We use sample set size of 500 to maintain reasonable computation time and estimate EMD every 10th iteration over the course of 500 iterations.
-All experiments were repeated 10 times for different settings.
-From the results for WGAN-GP and WGAN-LP with $\lambda = 5$ shown in \autoref{fig:ExpEMD}, we conclude that the proposed LP-penalty leads to smaller estimated EMD and less fluctuations during training.
-Results for both penalties when using local sampling for the regularization term can be found in Appendix \ref{appendix:EMdistance}.
-When training WGAN-GPs with a regularization parameter of $\lambda=1$, training is stabilized as well (see Appendix \ref{appendix:EMdistance}), indicating that the effect of using a GP-penalty is highly dependent on the right choice of $\lambda$.
+In order to estimate how the actual Wasserstein distance between the real and generated distribution evolves during training, we compute the cost of minimum assignment based on Euclidean distance between sets of samples from the real and generated distributions, using the Kuhn-Munkres algorithm~\citep{Kuhn1955}.
+We use a sample set size of 500 to maintain reasonable computation time and estimate the distance every 10th iteration over the course of 500 iterations.
+All experiments were repeated 10 times for different random seeds.
+From the results for WGAN-GP and WGAN-LP with $\lambda = 5$ shown in \autoref{fig:ExpEMD}, we conclude that the proposed LP-penalty leads to smaller estimated Wasserstein distance and less fluctuations during training.